rijabaig/CSCI2020U_GROUP_PROJECT/README.md

   * Editing and refining code <br />

 # Introduction
 This program is an interactive messaging software.
 It was implemented using a combination of client- server sockets, multithreading, file I/O, and finally, displayed using JavaFX.
-After running it, users
+After running it, users are met with a login page where they are asked to put in their username and password.
+If the user does not currently hold an account, they have the option to sign up.
+When the sign up button is clicked, a new page opens up where the user can enter all of their information to create an account.
+It is important to note that if the user is entering information that already exists, there will be an error preventing them from creating the account with that information.
+Once the user enters the information they can continue and create the account then login.
+Once they login, they can begin sending messeges to other users, while also viewing their message history on screen.
+Once they are done, they can logout, ending the whole process.
+# Photos
 # Video Demonstration
 # How to Run the Project (Step-By-Step)
-# Photos
 # Libraries Used
+# Extra Notes